The Colintraive Heritage Booklet

 The McKellar family were in Feorline.

-Port an Eilean, one of Argyll’s few croft was tenanted by the Carmichael family.
+The Carmichael family tenanted Port an Eilean, one of Argyll’s few crofts.

 Steamers and Tourism

 Steamer services began from Glasgow to the Upper Clyde in the 1820’s.
 By the 1850’s over 30 steamers regularly served all the Clyde ports, with ‘tourists’ often writing descriptions of their journey.

 ‘Yet few scenes exist in the Hebrides of a more romantic character than those which occur in the fairy mazes of the Kyles of Bute, presenting throughout an intricate combination of promontories, rocks, and islands.‘Source: – Bowman, J. E. 1825